Skip to content

 Hardware ecosystem

-Blecon partners with leading hardware manufacturers — including Nordic Semiconductor, Zebra Technologies, Molex, MOKO SMART, Ezurio, and others — to enable Blecon support in their devices.
-You can choose from a wide range of off-the-shelf beacons, smart labels, and sensors, and switch between manufacturers without changing your infrastructure or software.
+Blecon partners with leading hardware manufacturers, including Nordic Semiconductor, Zebra Technologies, Molex, MOKO SMART, Ezurio, and others, to enable Blecon support in their tags.
+You can choose from a wide range of off-the-shelf tags, smart labels, and sensors, and switch between manufacturers without changing your infrastructure or software.

-The Blecon Agent also turns existing frontline devices (Zebra handhelds, phones, tablets, laptops) into mobile hotspots — giving you a tracking network with zero dedicated infrastructure.
+The Blecon Agent also turns existing frontline phones and handhelds (Zebra handhelds, phones, tablets, laptops) into mobile hotspots, giving you a tracking network with zero dedicated infrastructure.

-See Supported devices for the full range of device types and hardware partners.
-You can order devices and hubs from the Blecon Shop.
+See Supported tags for the full range of tag types and hardware partners.
+You can order tags and hubs from the Blecon Shop.

-If you're developing custom hardware or building your own Blecon-compatible device, contact Blecon support for access to the device developer documentation.
+If you're developing custom hardware or building your own Blecon-compatible tag, contact Blecon support for access to the hardware developer documentation.

 Questions?
 Contact Blecon support — we're happy to help.